 Just before we get to those strategies though, lets touch on some major terms related to balance:

 center of gravity: the spot on your body that acts as a balance point around which your body moves.

-base of support: what you are using to keep your body steady.
-In most cases, its your feet about shoulder width apart.
-But we can make it larger to give us more sturdiness (like many elders do), or we can make more narrow to challenge our balance like a gymnast on a balance beam.
+the base of support: what you are using to keep your body steady.
+In most cases, it’s your feet about shoulder-width apart.
+But we can make it larger to give us more sturdiness (like many elders do), or we can make it more narrow to challenge our balance like a gymnast on a balance beam.

 Defensive mechanism number two is that of the hip strategies.
-These come into play when the perturbation is too large for the ankles to control, but yet not big enough that a step would need to be taken to correct it.
+These come into play when the perturbation is too large for the ankles to control.
+Yet not big enough that a step would need to be taken to correct it.
 The hip joint can also move in all directions, therefore the hip is also a great joint to defend against falling because it can correct any medium to large perturbation in any direction.
-The hips work by swaying and moving the the trunk to wherever it needs to go so that we don’t fall outside of our cone of stability.
-A perturbation that would elicit a hip strategy might be something like stepping on uneven ground unexpectedly or tripping over a rock.
-In this cases, you might extend at the hips to correct against the forward moment from tripping.
+The hips work by swaying and moving the trunk to wherever it needs to go so that we don’t fall outside of our cone of stability.
+A perturbation that would elicit a hip strategy might be something like stepping on the uneven ground unexpectedly or tripping over a rock.
+In these cases, you might extend at the hips to correct against the forward moment from tripping.

-Last, but most certainly not least, is the step strategy!
+Last, is the step strategy!
 This is our last line of defense against a fall.
-This strategy is a last resort, and only kicks in when the perturbation is so large that the ankle or the hip cannot help.
+This strategy is a last resort and only kicks in when the perturbation is so large that the ankle or the hip cannot help.
 The only option is the take a step, broadening our base of support, to correct this kind of perturbation.
-This is the first and only of the strategies that modifies the base of support, and the strategy that kicks in once we fall outside of the cone of stability.
+This is the first and only of the strategies that modify the base of support, and the strategy that kicks in once we fall outside of the cone of stability.